spinnaker/spinnaker.github.io/setup/features/aws-launch-templates/index.md

 > Please note that you should only proceed with this if you have [AWS EC2](/setup/install/providers/aws/aws-ec2) configured as a cloud provider.

 AWS uses [launch templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html) to specify instance configuration information.
-Launch templates are a successor to launch configurations.
-All new instance configuration features from AWS will only be supported by launch templates.
+Launch templates are the successor of launch configurations.
+This means that any new instance configuration feature from AWS will only be supported by launch templates.

 Spinnaker still supports launch configurations for backwards compatbility, but recommends enabling launch templates to access any new features that AWS adds.

 ## Setup Steps
-This section summarizes the steps required if you are brand new to using AWS in Spinnaker or if you are an existing user.
+This section summarizes the steps required to set up launch templates if you are new to using AWS in Spinnaker or if you have already been using AWS as one of your cloud providers.

 ### New to AWS
-We recommend starting with launch template support for all applications.
+If you are new to Spinnaker or even just new to AWS in Spinnaker, we recommend immediately enabling launch template support for all applications.

 1. Update `cloudriver.yml` to enable launch templates for all applications.
   ```yml
     aws.features.launch-templates.enabled: true
     aws.features.launch-templates.all-applications.enabled: true
   ```
-1. Read through the available [features](#feature-configuration) to determine which features make sense for your use cases.
+1. Read through the available launch template supported [features](#feature-configuration) to determine which make sense for your users.
 1. Update AWS settings in deck to include the features you identified.
 Ensure that `enableLaunchTemplates` is `true`.
   ```js
     providers: {